The Style Guide

-Finally, check that your hair & make-up styles are not outdated.
+Finally, check that your hair and make-up styles are not outdated.
 Make a few changes to modernise your look (nothing too extreme), and always ensure you follow a good skincare routine to give you a radiant glow.

 Tidy house - happy life!